Where are you moving to?

 Photo: Travel Tacoma

-Tacoma Link is currently adding 10 miles to their rail system, which will include four new stations in South Federal Way, FIfe, East Tacoma, and the Tacoma Dome area.
-SoundTransit plans on connecting Tacoma Link to Seattle’s Link rail network, which means that Sea-Tac AIrport will only be 35 minutes away from Tacoma.
+Tacoma Link is currently adding 10 miles to their rail system, which will include four new stations in South Federal Way, Fife, East Tacoma, and the Tacoma Dome area.
+SoundTransit plans on connecting Tacoma Link to Seattle’s Link rail network, which means that Sea-Tac Airport will only be 35 minutes away from Tacoma.

 In preparation for long-term Tacoma Link expansion plans, many new apartments are popping up in Tacoma near Union Station.
 This part of town is close to the waterfront and many of Tacoma’s key cultural attractions like the TAM, WA State History Museum, and Dale Chihuly Glass Museum are within walking distance.
-Near endless dining options and breweries are no more than a 10-minute walk away from new-built apartments in Tacoma near Union Station.
+Near endless dining options and breweries are no more than a 10-minute walk away from built apartments in Tacoma near Union Station.

 Photo: SoundTransit